-How To Resolve Issues With Your ClubFebruary 12, 2018
+How To Resolve Issues or DisputesApril 15, 2018

 If you require help with a problem or dispute at a club in England, there are a number of options available to resolve issues within a Swim England club.

 Some ways to resolve issues with your club

 Click or tap on the links below to find out more about each process.

 Swim England Friends are in place for all general queries relation to the Judicial process (set out below) and assistance with internal disputes such as alleged breaches of the Club Constitution / Rules, Code of Ethics, and Codes of Conduct.